 How Many Implants You Get

 Depending on whether you get a single implant, multiple implants, or an All-On-4 implants, your recovery time can vary.
-Basically, the more implants mean a longer and more involved surgery, which means a bit longer of a recovery time.

 Recovery from a sinus lift dental implant can vary as well.
 A sinus lift (or a sinus augmentation) can also lengthen your recovery time.
 This is a surgery that adds bone to your upper jaw by your molars and premolars.
 The dentist will have to move the sinus membrane upward (or be lifted) in order for the additional bone to fit.